magerton/ec2-for-R-and-julia/README.md

 - Note: Some Julia packages may need to be precompiled to avoid errors (I found this out when a program crashed on a call to the sparse linear algebra library).

 # Remote desktop (RDP) into remote machine via secure SSH tunnel
+- Remote Desktop
-- Install `xrdp` and `xcfe4` software as per <https://docs.microsoft.com/en-us/azure/virtual-machines/linux/use-remote-desktop>.
+    + Install `xrdp` and `xcfe4` software as per <https://docs.microsoft.com/en-us/azure/virtual-machines/linux/use-remote-desktop>.
 We'll connect over SSH, so no need to open a special RDP port.
-- On local machine, create ssh tunnel to remote with port forwarding `ssh -L [LOCALPORT]:localhost:[3389] username@remoteip`.
+    + On local machine, create ssh tunnel to remote with port forwarding `ssh -L [LOCALPORT]:localhost:[3389] username@remoteip`.
 Can do this with terminal, Bash for Windows, or Putty.
-- After connecting to remote instance, set a password on the remote machine so that the RDP can log in `sudo setpasswd [yourname]`
+    + After connecting to remote instance, set a password on the remote machine so that the RDP can log in `sudo setpasswd [yourname]`
-- Opem RDP (search for mstsc.exe on Windows) & log in to `localhost:[LOCALPORT]`
+    + Open Remote Desktop Connection (search for mstsc.exe on Windows) & log in to `localhost:[LOCALPORT]`
+    + To be able to reconnect to the same desktop, see <http://c-nergy.be/blog/?p=5305> and <https://askubuntu.com/questions/133343/how-do-i-set-up-xrdp-session-that-reuses-an-existing-session>.
+Basically, the idea is to edit the xrdp ini file to allow this.
+Run `sudo [gedit/pico/vim] /etc/xrdp/xrdp.ini` and change section `[xrdp1]` where it says `port=-1` to `port=ask-1`.
+When logging in for the first time, leave the port as `-1` and note the port number you get (will default to `5910`).
+Then on subsquent logins, change the port to whater the previous one was (I it *should* default to `5910`).
+Sessions seem to persist even when the SSH tunnel is closed.
 - Install the gnome terminal `sudo apt-get gnome-terminal`, or something better than the `xcfe` terminal.
-This should swap out automatically if you open a new one
+This should swap out automatically if you open a new terminal window
 - Fix tab-completion by following <https://www.starnet.com/xwin32kb/tab-key-not-working-when-using-xfce-desktop/>
 - Install Firefox using `sudo apt-get install firefox`
 - Installing Atom